cloudygoose/MiniAgents/README.md

 The messages are handled and responded by the python backend.

 ## Map editting

 You can edit the sectors, areas, and items in the map.
 Press Esc to see the main menu, especially buttons for map editting.

 Below, I show how to draw the grids (which is a rectangle) for a new sector.
-Remember to use the SaveMap Button after your editting.
+Remember to use the SaveMap Button after your editting, and make sure that it is loaded by the backend.

 <img src="./figs/mapeditting.gif" width="600">

 Please make sure there is at least one item in each sector or area.

+## An example of very basic simulation with LLM agents (work-in-progress)

+Please pip install openai==1.17.1

+This is still work-in-progress and I borrow some code from https://github.com/joonspk-research/generative_agents .

+Go to ./basicllm/ and run the following (use online if you want to have a conversation with the agents)

+>python backend_basicllm.py --online --clear_dir --path ../runs/run0_online

+And don't forget to set the correct run folder path or the online toggle in the game.